-The useful map below breaks down the hundred dining selections by category, so for example, if you’re looking for Korean BBQ, there are 11 restaurants to choose from.
+Convoy Street map breaks down the hundred plus dining selections by category.
+So, if you’re looking for Korean BBQ, there are 11 restaurants to choose from.
 These are easy to find by matching the number in the legend with the number on the map.

 Here is where hungry diners come to satisfy their craving for the best tasting Chinese, Japanese, Korean BBQ, Thai, Vietnamese and Taiwanese cuisine outside of the Orient.
 Hours of operation do vary, but generally speaking restaurants are open from 11 a.m.- 11 p.m. and all major credit cards are readily accepted.
 Plus, they do a rousing business with delivery services such as Grubhub.
 Yet, nothing compares to dining in one of these landmark restaurants to enjoy not only the food but the authentic Asian atmosphere.

 Attributing to Convoy Street’s immense popularity is the fact that Convoy Street’s Restaurant Row is freeway close.
 Thus, its easily accessible from Interstate 15, and the inland highways of 163, and Highway 52. and it’s only minutes north of Mission Valley’s Hotel Circle via Highway 8 or the coastal cities via Highway 52 and Balboa Avenue.

 Where to begin should be determined by which street or freeway you enter on to Convoy Street from (see map).
 Then use the map legend with the helpful numbers which correspond to their location in the text to find your chosen dining destination.

 Our tour begins at the southern end of Convoy Street where Aero Drive meets Convoy Street.
 Access is accessible from Highway 163 and Aero Drive (see map).